 Vanna explained to us that the city became Thailand’s capital in the mid-14th century and remained the capital until the late 18th century.
 The continual attacks from the Burmese drove the Thai’s to find a new capital down the river.

-Vanna explained to us that there are the ruins of over 400 temples here on the Ayutthaya Historic Park.
+As we wandered the ancient site of Ayutthaya Vanna explained to us that there are the ruins of over 400 temples here on the Ayutthaya Historical Park.
 You will find in the ruins traces of Thai, Cambodian and Burmese influences on the building and design.
 Vanna was big in making the point that the site was left this way as a reminder to the people of what happens when you go to war.

 We piled back into the bus to be greeted with ice cold water and Vanna handed out cool towels she had for us.
 It was another hot South East Asian day in Thailand around 35 degrees and they cooled us down quickly.